What do pigeons eat - FIND THE BEST FOOD FOR PIGEONS - Birdfeedersspot

 A pigeon’s diet in the wild and for pigeon keepers.

-The pigeon is a granivorous bird, keeping that in mind, they like to eat seeds and cereal grains, Cracked Corn, sunflower, wheat, barley, millet and peas.
+The pigeon is a granivorous bird.
+Keeping that in mind, they like to eat seeds and cereal grains, Cracked Corn, sunflower, wheat, barley, millet, Pigeon & Dove Seeds and peas.
 They will eat all of those seeds at any time of year, but some are more preferable in different times of year.
-In winter more oil based seed is desired to help them thru the cold.
-When the molting season starts pigeons will change the diet, also in time of reproduction and raising young.
-It is best to feed pigeons with a mix of all seed so he will get all that he need.
+In winter more oil based seed is desired to help them through the cold.
+When the molting season starts pigeons will change the diet.
+The same thing will happen in time of reproduction and raising young.
+It is best to feed pigeons with a mix of all seed so he will get all that he needs.
 Pigeon mom and dad that have a baby will need more diversified food to feed the young.
-The baby need to grow, and lots of nutrition.
+The baby needs to grow and needs lots of nutrition.

-- Oat is not favorite by pigeons but is good for the feathers, it will help them in cold weather, and build the muscles of these birds.
+- Oat is not favorite by pigeons but is good for the feathers.
+It will help them in cold weather and build the muscles of these birds.
 It gives a good boost to the pigeon blood and nervous system.
 Do not give it to much if pigeons are laying eggs, as it is not so good for egg shell.
 Pigeons don’t like oats so much, but it is good for them.

-Pigeon & Doves seed mix is a great all in one food for pigeons!
-You can check great Pigeon & Dove Staple VME Seeds here that is full af all the right nutritions and is the best food for pigeons.
+Pigeon & Doves seed mix is a great all-in-one pigeon food!
+You can check great Pigeon & Dove Staple VME Seeds here that is full of all the right nutrition and all-in-one pigeon food.